 In the subsequent centuries, the trope declined in prevalence due to increasing anti-Semitic tendencies within Europe, but rose to prominence again in the nineteenth century in the light of romanticized Orientalism.
-It reached another peak in popularity after the Second World War, when derogatory portrayals of Jews were no longer considered acceptable, and the Jewish characters were usually depicted sympathetically.
+It reached another peak in popularity after World War II, when derogatory portrayals of Jews were no longer considered acceptable after The Holocaust, and the Jewish characters were usually depicted sympathetically.

-In more modern works, such a character would often be an Eccentric Mentor due to the adoption of humorous Jewish tropes like Alter Kocker, Jewish Smartass, and Jews Love to Argue.
+In more modern works, such a character would often be an Eccentric Mentor due to the adoption of humorous Jewish tropes like Alter Kocker, Jewish Smartass, Jews Love to Argue, and Jewish and Nerdy.
 This is also the type of character who's likely to create a golem if the story depicts golems in their original Kabbalic context.

 - The Rosenthal family from A Certain Scientific Accelerator are a centuries-old dynasty of Jewish mages specializing in necromancy, who for generations have sought to recreate the perfect, primordial human of kabbalistic lore (the Adam Kadmon) using a combination of Western and Eastern magical arts.
 Esther Rosenthal, the current head of the family, serves as a deutragonist for the series.